What we’re about

 ● Time Guideline: Times are Approx.

-13:30 - Lunch at Mt.
-Eden (Optional)● Maps and More Information:
+15:30 - Arrive back at New World● Maps and More Information:

-- Suitable Clothing for the conditions
+- Suitable clothing for the conditions

-- Shoes suitable for track/road walking.
+- Shoes suitable for track walking

 ● Additional Notes: